sinclairzx81/sidewinder/libs/server/readme.md

 ## Authorization

-Sidewinder Services provide two levels of authorization; Service level and Method level.
-Both WebService and WebSocketService service types implement the same authorization levels, with authorization happening on a per request basic for WebServices and one for WebSocketServices.
-The following sections show their usage.
+Sidewinder Services offers two levels of authorization; Service level and Method level.
+Service level authorization controls access to all methods of a Service while Method level authorization can control access or map custom users contexts on a per method basis.

 ### Service Level